-FROM THE GRANDPARENTS THE SECRET OF AN EARLY FRUIT.
+THE SECRET OF AN EARLY FRUIT FROM GRANDPARENTS.

-Alberto Battaglia 29 years old, Angelo Nicchi 22 years old, Giuseppe Oddo 32 years old and Giuseppe Quagliana 44 years old, are the four carusi of Scillato boys in Sicilian who for about a year have decided to join forces in order to rediscover the agricultural resources that they have always distinguished their territory and to restore some abandoned lands to culture by reactivating the production process of two particular local cultivars such as the Apricot of Scillato Slow Food Presidium and the Biondo di Scillato Orange.cillato.“They call us Carusi but we are growing and every day that goes by we do our best to cultivate our goal, to rediscover the earth, because it is from the Earth and from the work of the arms that our future depends”.
+Alberto Battaglia 29 years old, Angelo Nicchi 22 years old, Giuseppe Oddo 32 years old and Giuseppe Quagliana 44 years old, are the four "carusi" from Scillato (boys in Sicilian) who give about a year they decided to join forces in order to rediscover the agricultural resources that have always characterized their territory and to restore some abandoned lands to cultivation by reactivating the production process of two particular local cultivars such as the Apricot of Scillato ( Slow Food Presidium) and the Orange Blonde of Scillato. “ There they call Carusi but we are growing and every day that passes we do our best to cultivate our goal, to rediscover the earth, because our future depends on the earth and the work of the arms. " .

-In 2014 they begin to clean up all the land available to them to restore and preserve two precious Biodiversities at risk of extinction.
-In the meantime, they set aside a small plot for the production of seasonal vegetables to be destined for the local community, but immediately they realize that in addition to the recovery of abandoned lands, it is necessary to start planting new trees as an initial source of renewal.
-They begin to produce fresh products but after the first harvest they understand that the best way to stay up is the multifunctionality of the company for which they activate the process of transforming their products into jams and jams..“Currently we have a company size of about 6 hectares of land with diversified production of oranges, apricots and olives, but what we aspire to is that the entire territory of our Municipality becomes a driving force of development and hope for the future for young people who want to get involved...
+In 2014 they began to clean up all the land at their disposal to restore and conserve two precious biodiversity at risk of extinction.
+In the meantime, they set aside a small plot of land for the production of seasonal vegetables to be allocated to the local community, but they immediately realize that in addition to the recovery of abandoned lands, it is necessary to start from scratch the planting of new trees as an initial source of renewal.
+They begin to produce fresh products but after the first harvest they understand that the best way to remain standing is the multifunctionality of the company so they activate the path of transformation of their products into jams and marmalades. “ We currently have a company size of about 6 hectares of land with diversified production of oranges, apricots and olives, but what we aspire to is that the entire territory of our municipality becomes a driving force for development and hope for the future for young people who want to get involved.